 I find most engineers have a wealth of knowledge and cool stories to tell.
 But, their personalities and skillset prevent them from properly expressing themselves.

-To become a better communicator, try the following:
+To become a better communicator, give these tips a try:

-- Public speaking: Learn how to give public speeches.
+- Public speaking: Learn how to deliver captivating speeches.